pardeike/MeTube/API.md

 ## POST /api/channels

-Lists all channels in the database with their current titles (nullable).
+Lists all channels in the database with their current titles and thumbnails (nullable).
 Titles are updated during feed ingestion (cron).
+Thumbnails are fetched from the channel page on a best-effort basis.

 Request: no body required.